apollographql/apollo-server/docs/source/deployment/netlify.md

 Let’s take a quick look at the file structure here:

-* **package.json:** our dependencies, shared between client and server code.
+* **package.json:** This application's dependencies, shared between client and server code.
 You can also split them up into separate directories later, depending on your preference.
-* **netlify.toml:** configuration for Netlify and the Netlify functions.
+* **netlify.toml:** The configuration for Netlify.
-* **src/:** code for our React app.
+* **src/:** The source code for the React frontend app.
-* **src/lambda/:** code that will be deployed to Lambda by Netlify.
+* **src/lambda/:** The server source code that will be deployed to Netlify Functions.

-In `package.json`, you’ll find scripts to run the frontend and lambda code:
+In `package.json`, you'll find scripts to run the frontend and lambda code:

 ```js
 "scripts": {